-Everyone returns to the land where they were born To the unmistakable spell of its sun And who’d want to be eating shit and ice When they could be dancing something better Rita Indiana, “La hora de volvé”
+Everyone returns to the land where they were born To the unmistakable spell of its sun And who’d want to be eating shit and ice When they could be dancing something better – Rita Indiana, “La hora de volvé”

-The Outer Limits opens a door to a form of interdimensional and intertemporal solidarity — with ancestors and more-than-human entities, with outsiders and aliens, the deaf and the subterranean.
+Los límites del afuera opens a door to a form of interdimensional and intertemporal solidarity — with ancestors and more-than-living entities, with outsiders and aliens, the deaf and the subterranean.
 It seeks to expand our understanding and to embody interdependence as a radical politics, attuned to the historical and systemic oppressions that have silenced the world.
-Each invited artist takes this as a point of departure, working from distinct conceptual, disciplinary, and geographic positions, through processes where history, memory, gossip, and pleasure intertwine in unexpected ways.
-We imagine the insular and continental Caribbean, the Darién rainforest, and the Pacific coast as a single, shifting territory — a living map traced by the movements of expelled bodies and by a shared, greater life: not the small one, but the vast one, written in capital letters and forever opaque to the extractive gaze.
+Each invited artist takes this as a point of departure, working from distinct conceptual, disciplinary and geographic shores through processes where history, memory, gossip and pleasure intertwine.
+We imagine the insular and continental Caribbean, the Darién rainforest and the Pacific coastline as a single, shifting territory.
+This territory is a living map traced by the movements of expelled bodies and defined by a greater collective Life — not a small one, but the vast one, written in capital letters and forever opaque to the extractive gaze.

-Dominican musician Wilfrido Vargas composed “El extraterrestre” in 1995, driven, as he said, by “the need to explore the cosmos and my philosophical reflection on life and cosmic behavior.”
-That same year, sixty thousand people marched in San Juan to oppose the U.S. Navy’s plan to install a ROTHR radar in Vieques and its receiver in Lajas.
+Dominican musician Wilfrido Vargas composed the song El extraterrestre in 1995, driven, as he said, by “the need to explore the cosmos and my philosophical reflection on life and cosmic behavior.”
+That same year, 60,000 people marched in San Juan to oppose the US Navy’s plan to install a ROTHR radar system in Vieques and its receiver in Lajas.
 A fortune-teller told the local press: “What harmony can there be between a tiny island offering a paradise for tourists and the latest in modern technology to spy on the Cali Cartel in Colombia?”

-The Cold War is hotter and noisier than ever, and meanwhile our alliances are forged in dance.
-We want to invoke, stir, groove, and hustle with the spirits who accompany and protect us, conceiving this space as one where the present and other times converge through sensory wisdom.
+The Cold War is hotter and louder than ever, and in the meantime, our alliances are forged in dance.
+Los límites del afuera seeks to invoke, stir up, sandunguear and animate the ghosts that accompany and protect us.
+As such, the space of Beta–Local is conceived as one where the present converges with other temporalities.

-We’re heading toward the year 2000, and humans still aren’t thinking straight They’re fighting over nuclear power — their behavior is insane We’re heading toward the year 2000, and the industry’s getting ready They’re already making it easy for me to fly in a spaceship […] Here, there are no wars; we’re no longer on Earth Here, we’re not poor; we’re only dancers Wilfrido Vargas, “El extraterrestre”
+We’re heading toward the year 2000, and humans still aren’t thinking straight They’re fighting over nuclear power — their behavior is insane We’re heading toward the year 2000, and the industry’s getting ready They’re already making it easy for me to fly in a spaceship […] Here, there are no wars; we’re no longer on Earth Here, we’re not poor; we’re only dancers – Wilfrido Vargas, “El extraterrestre”

 Information